 Madrid is one of the most popular destinations in Spain, and rightly so!
 With more than three million inhabitants, and 11 million tourists visiting annually, this modern metropolis is incredibly dynamic and diverse.
 There’s plenty on offer here, from cultural attractions to gastronomical delights, making catching the train to Madrid all the more worthwhile.
 And, being the capital of Spain, it's one of the most connected cities in the country.
 Madrid is served by several train stations, but the main rail hub in the city is Madrid Atocha railway station.
 This bustling transport hub provides intercity routes, with regional trains and AVE high-speed trains from major destinations across Spain.
 Many services are operated by Renfe.
 The train to Madrid from Barcelona, for example, is incredibly quick and convenient, with direct services taking a mere 2h30mins.

 After visiting the museums, why not take a 5-minute stroll towards El Retiro?
 It’s a huge park where visitors can enjoy a peaceful hour next to the Palacio de Cristal or the adjacent pond.
 Nearby is the Puerta de Alcalá, which gives access to Gran Via — an avenue known for hosting fabulous musical events.
 There's plenty of mouth-watering treats to be savoured here too, including Cocido Madrileño (a beef and vegetable stew), followed by delicious churros and chocolate.

 The colourful Plaza de Callao is located between Plaza del Sol and Gran Via, a 15-minute walk from all the museums.
 From there, reaching the grand Plaza Mayor is a breeze.
 Tourists can enjoy a stroll past a road full of shops and restaurants, before taking a break on Plaza Mayor or enjoying a taste of some local tapas in the nearby neighbourhood of La Latina, which is just 10 minutes further on.
-The Palacio Real and the cathedral of La Almudena are two of the most iconic monuments in the city and are both located on the Plaza de Oriente (about 7 minutes from Plaza de Callao).
+The Palacio Real and the cathedral of La Almudena are two of the most iconic monuments in the city and are both located on Plaza de Oriente (about 7 minutes from Plaza de Callao).
 The Baroque style of the palace, built by Felipe V, is complemented by beautiful gardens.
 For a completely different atmosphere, those travelling with children will be glad to know that there are two theme parks to choose from, offering fun for all the family!

 Why not make the most of your time in the city and check out our 5 best things to do in Madrid.
 If you're not sure where to eat or where to shop in the Spanish capital, make sure you also read our guides to the best restaurants in Madrid and the best shops in Madrid.